10 Must-Haves for Home Health Occupational Therapy

 You never know the amount of physical assist the patient may need, so having your own gait belt to use with each patient is essential for your safety.

-If you have to buy your own, I recommend one that is vinyl coated so it can be wiped down after each patient and also used in the shower.
+If you have to buy your own, I recommend one that is vinyl coated so that it can be wiped down after each patient and can also be used in the shower.

 10. Portable UBE

 The UBE, or upper body ergometer, may be a controversial treatment option since it isn’t truly occupation based.
 Even so, it still can be a good tool for certain patients to increase activity tolerance, cardiovascular endurance, and arm strength/ROM that may not otherwise be possible to address otherwise in the home due to lack of equipment.

 The UBE shown linked above is lightweight and easy to carry with you for those patients that would benefit from it.

 And there you have the most recommended “must-haves” for home health occupational therapists and COTAs!
 I want to thank everyone so much for their contributions on this list!